 8 Common Nest Thermostat Problems

-- Bad battery life.
+- Short battery life.

 - Thermostat motion sensing won’t operate.

-- Your thermostat every now and then disconnects from Wi-Fi.
+- Your thermostat occasionally disconnects from Wi-Fi.

-Our Professionals Can Resolve Nest Thermostat Issues
+Our Specialists Can Solve Nest Thermostat Issues